-The innovative SafeStart - Human Error Reduction program was delivered in-house to over one third of Council staff in 2012, with refresher training delivered in 2013, 2014, 2015 and 2016.
+The innovative SafeStart - Human Error Reduction program was delivered in-house to over one third of Council staff in 2012, with refresher training delivered each year since 2013.
 We are continuing with annual refresher training but also considering including a component of this training in our Induction Program.
 This program has continued to deliver quantifiable benefits to Council.

-Mandatory WHS training history and attendance is recorded centrally in Councils Human Resources Information System (HRIS) which enables forward planning around renewal/recertification of mandatory qualifications.
+Mandatory WHS training history and attendance is recorded centrally in Council's Human Resources Information System (HRIS) which enables forward planning around renewal/recertification of mandatory qualifications.
 This in turn increases the cost effectiveness of the training and lessons the impact on productivity.